468/heapcuts-updated/README.md

 Splashscreen
 ------------
 Created with Matter.js.
 This page is shown while the 3D 'heap' model within the three.js scene loads in the background.
-Once that model has finished loading, physics is activated in the 2D screen and the sprites randomly nudge while a 'start' button appears.
-On pressing the start button, gravity is enabled, and the letters drop to the ground.
+The first 3D players from the main 3D scene are also instantiated in the background.
+Once the main 3D 'heap' model has finished loading, physics is activated in the 2D screen and the sprites are randomly nudge while a 'start' button appears.
+On pressing the start button, gravity is enabled in the Matter.js scene, and the letters drop to the ground.
 The splashscreen then begins to fade out via a CSS transition, with a callback that deletes the splashscreen from the DOM triggered when the transition is finished.

 Main 3D Scene
 ------------